Warsaw gay pride parade back after backlash, pandemic

 The joyful and colorful celebration was tinged with fear of what the future holds for the rights of gay men, lesbians, bisexuals and transgender people after setbacks first in Russia and now in Hungary.

 Hungary's conservative ruling party portrayed the law as an effort to fight pedophilia.
-But human rights groups see it as a cynical tool that will stigmatize LGBT people, and prevent youth from accessing critical information.
+But human rights groups say it will stigmatize LGBT people and prevent youth from accessing critical information.

 Poland's populist ruling party has taken a political direction very similar to that of Hungary under Prime Minister Viktor Orban, pushing conservative policies and tightening ruling party control over courts and media.
-The European Union has criticized both these two member nations, accusing them of eroding democratic norms.
+The European Union has criticized both nations, accusing them of eroding democratic norms.

-One prominent Polish activist, Bart Staszewski, carried a Hungarian flag in Saturday's march.
-He said it was a message urging the EU to act in defense of LGBT people because he fears that “Poland will be next.”
+One prominent Polish activist, Bart Staszewski, carried a Hungarian flag in Saturday's march, saying it was a message to the EU to defend LGBT people because he fears that “Poland will be next.”

+Among those who participated was Misza Czerniak, a 37-year-old musician who was born in Russia and emigrated to Poland 10 years ago in part to flee the homophobia there.
+Czerniak said the recent scapegoating of LGBT people by Polish officials feels reminiscent of Russia, in particular local anti-LGBT resolutions that “create an atmosphere of hate, suspicion and fear.”

+“The right-wing turn has made Poland feel much closer to my country of origin than I would have liked.
+It made me question why I moved here,” he said.

-Ambassadors and other diplomats from 14 embassies in Warsaw also took place, including the U.S. charge d'affaires Bix Aliu, who tweeted "Let's choose love not hate."
+Ambassadors and other diplomats from 14 embassies in Warsaw also took part, including the U.S. charge d'affaires Bix Aliu, who tweeted "Let's choose love not hate."

 A year ago, the Polish LGBT community faced a backlash from ruling conservative politicians, local communities and the church.
 In his successful bid for reelection against a challenge from Trzaskowski, President Andrzej Duda declared that "LGBT is not people; it's an ideology" while also claiming that it was "even more destructive" than communism.

 A Polish archbishop warned of a "rainbow plague."
-And dozens of local communities in Poland were passing resolutions against "LGBT ideology" in what was described as an attempt to protect the traditional family.
-These were strongly denounced by EU officials and a handful have since been rescinded.
+And dozens of local communities in Poland passed resolutions against "LGBT ideology," claiming to protect traditional families.
+The resolutions were strongly denounced by EU officials and a handful have been rescinded.

 Credit: Czarek Sokolowski